Daglassen/Thesis_on_ML_for_sales_prediction/README.md

 however, being a very good alternative.

-**Description:**
+**Description:** \n
-Using historical data on vessels maintenance to predict maintenance needs for the upcoming year Shape a real-world problem into a Machine Learning Binary classification problem Implement, improve and compare various ML models
+Using historical data on vessels maintenance to predict maintenance needs for the upcoming year \n Shape a real-world problem into a Machine Learning Binary classification problem \n Implement, improve and compare various ML models